 Master's Degree & Certificate Options

-The post-baccalaureate program at the University of Nebaska Omaha (UNO) includes a Master’s degree-granting program; three, 15-credit hour stand-alone certificates in Advanced Writing, Technical Communication, and Teaching English to Speakers of Other Languages (TESOL); and a minor of nine hours for students enrolled in Master’s degree programs in other departments across the university.
+The post-baccalaureate program at the University of Nebaska Omaha (UNO) includes a Master’s degree-granting program; two, 15-credit hour stand-alone certificates in Advanced Writing and Technical Communication; one, 12-credit hour stand-alone certificate in Teaching English to Speakers of Other Languages (TESOL); and a minor of nine hours for students enrolled in Master’s degree programs in other departments across the university.

 See English Graduate Brochure here.

 Non-degree students may also enroll in our courses as long as they do not exceed nine credit hours of total non-degree work.